A Silicon Valley Future for Medtech

 However, Flex for all its tech prowess, has no magical solution to that problem that has bested the industry for decades.
 That needs a culture shift and more collaboration in the medtech industry, opined Carlson.

-Disclaimer: Flex is a sponsor at MedCity’s upcoming patient engagement and corporate wellness conference, ENGAGE, Oct.
+Disclaimer: Flex is a sponsor of MedCity’s upcoming patient engagement and corporate wellness conference, ENGAGE, Oct.
 23-24, San Diego.

 Learn how Flex Health solutions can help improve compliance, streamline care and improve outcomes.